alanning/MongoWSAT/README.md

   1. Add MongoWSAT to your web project (MVC or WebForms) using Nuget
   2. Add relevant sections from 'example_web.config' and 'example_global.asax' files
   3. Point browser to 'Users/Default.aspx' and follow instructions to create the default admin account and role
+  4. Decide whether to use Members/MyAccountInfo.aspx page for User self-management of Password, Profile, and Email.
+If not, remove the Members/* pages.
+  5. Decide whether to use Login.aspx, Register.aspx, and RecoverPassword.aspx.
+Remove if unused.

 Motivation
 ----------